Cry of Pugad Lawin: Accounts of the Cry

-Guillermo Masangkay
+Guillermo Masangkay’s account

-On August 26, a big meeting was held in Balintawak, at the house of Apolonio Samson, then cabeza of that barrio of Caloocan.
-Among those who attended, I remember, were Bonifacio, Emilio Jacinto, Aguedo del Rosario, Tomas Remigio, Briccio Pantas, Teodoro Plata, Pio Valenzuela, Enrique Pacheco, and Francisco Carreon.
+“On August 26, a big meeting was held in Balintawak, at the house of Apolonio Samson, then cabeza of that barrio of Caloocan.
+Among those who attended, I remember, were Bonifacio, Emilio Jacinto, Águedo del Rosario, Tomás Remigio, Briccio Pantas, Teodoro Plata, Pío Valenzuela, Enrique Pacheco, and Francisco Carreón.
 They were all leaders of the Katipunan and composed the board of directors of the organization.
 Delegates from Bulacan, Cabanatuan, Cavite, and Morong were also present.

-At about nine o'clock in the morning of August 26, the meeting was opened with Andres Bonifacio presiding and Emilio Jacinto acting as secretary.
+“At about nine o'clock in the morning of August 26, the meeting was opened with Andrés Bonifacio presiding and Emilio Jacinto acting as secretary.
 The purpose was to discuss when the uprising was to take place.
-Teodoro Plata, Briccio Pantas, and Pio Valenzuela were all opposed to starting the revolution too early...Andres Bonifacio, sensing that he would lose the discussion then, left the session hall and talked to the people, who were waiting outside for the result of the meeting of the leaders.
-He told the people that the leaders were arguing against starting the revolution early, and appealed to them in a fiery speech in which he said:"You remember the fate of our countrymen who were shot in Bagumbayan.
+Teodoro Plata, Briccio Pantas, and Pío Valenzuela were all opposed to starting the revolution too early...Andrés Bonifacio, sensing that he would lose the discussion then, left the session hall and talked to the people, who were waiting outside for the result of the meeting of the leaders.
+He told the people that the leaders were arguing against starting the revolution early, and appealed to them in a fiery speech in which he said: "You remember the fate of our countrymen who were shot in Bagumbayan.
 Should we return now to the towns, the Spaniards will only shoot us.
 Our organization has been discovered and we are all marked men.
 If we don't start the uprising, the Spaniards will get us anyway.
 What then, do you say?"

 "Revolt!" the people shouted as one.

 Bonifacio then asked the people to give a pledge that they were to revolt.
-He told them that the sign of slavery of the Filipinos were (sic) the cedula tax charged each citizen.
+He told them that the sign of slavery of the Filipinos were [sic] the cédula tax charged each citizen.
 "If it is true that you are ready to revolt...
-I want to see you destroy your cedulas.
+I want to see you destroy your cédulas.
 It will be a sign that all of us have declared our severance from the Spaniards.